 The padded interior ensures the contents are protected and can survive the rigors of travel far off the beaten track.
 An automatic purge valve keeps water and dust out while balancing air pressure, and there are retractable handles and ball-bearing wheels for easy maneuverability.Buy on Amazon

 Unlike many carry-on sized backpacks, the pack comes with both chest and hip belts to better distribute weight and make the bag easier to carry.
-The main compartment also fully opens up, so you’ll be able to take advantage of all that extra space!
+This also allows it to do double duty as a hiking daypack, helped out by the dual water bottle compartments and hydration sack support.

 Best Underseat Bag: Travelpro Maxlite Underseat